segmentio/segment-docs/src/connections/destinations/repeater-migration.md

 ---

 [Multi-instance destination capabilities](/docs/connections/destinations/add-destination#connecting-one-source-to-multiple-instances-of-a-destination) can replace the legacy Repeater destination, which was previously used to forward data from a single Segment source to multiple instances of a destination.
-Using Multi-instance destination configurations (TODO: has the following benefits...), however, it does not replace the Repeater in all situations.
+Compared to using a Repeater, multi-instance destination configurations simplify setup, provide better observibility into event delivery, and reduce event volume, which reduces your costs.
+However, it does not replace the Repeater in all situations.
 If you’re using a Repeater for data transformations or to filter Personas events, you will need to continue using the Repeater.

 > success ""
 > Segment recommends that you test the migration process in a staging environment to check your changes, **before** you change any production configurations.